 Research also tells us that intersecting factors influence one's experience of family violence, including its prevalence, dynamics and pathways to safety.
 For example:

-• Aboriginal and Torres Strait Islander women are more than 35 times more likely to be hospitalised by family violence than other women.
+- Aboriginal and Torres Strait Islander women are approximately 31 times more likely to be hospitalised by family violence than other women.

-• Women and girls with disabilities are more likely to experience family violence.
+- Women and girls with disabilities are twice as likely to experience sexual violence in their lifetimes than other women.

-• Immigrant and refugee women face additional barriers to safety, including language barriers, isolation, fear of police and courts, immigration risks and more (ANROWS 2016).
+- Immigrant and refugee women face additional obstacles to safety, including language barriers, isolation, fear of police and courts, immigration risks and more.

 No-one should have to experience violence.
 Whilst our focus is on women, this need not negate the experiences of men, boys, or violence in same-sex relationships.
 Instead our aim is to harness our existing knowledge of the specific patterns and dynamics of violence against women in order to seek innovative solutions.